 Notes: Read on for a cracking competition for schools and chance to use Government vouchers to pay for your broadband

 Category: Newsletters / File Format: PDF / Date: 13/10/2016

 Developed by the Department for Culture, Media and Sport (DCMS) to provide access to a subsidised broadband installation to homes and businesses in England and Scotland that don’t have access to broadband speeds of at least 2Mbps, and who won’t benefit from the national superfast broadband roll out, the Better Broadband Subsidy Scheme was set up.

 As part of this scheme, £350 per eligible premise, whether business or residential, can be claimed toward implementing a new fibre infrastructure for a community.
 So, for example, if 12 properties in a community have broadband speeds of <2Mbps and each claims for a voucher that gets approved, this gives the community £4,200 in vouchers to offset against their cost of a gap-funded Community Fibre Partnership solution.

-We urged communities to apply for these vouchers by the start of 2017 because although applications to the Better Broadband Subsidy Scheme can be made until the end of 2017, the government won't release monies until the new fibre infrastructure's up and running so this allows sufficient time for delivery.
+We're urging communities to apply for these vouchers by the end of March 2018 because although applications to the Better Broadband Subsidy Scheme can be made until the end of the year, the government won't release monies until the new fibre infrastructure's up and running so this allows sufficient time for delivery.